ppone/docs/guides/subscription-billing.md

 ![Auto Collections](../img/new-customer-auto-collections-add-later.png)

 If you had the customer's card in front of you then it would be possible to enter now, but let's assume you don't.
-By selecting **Add later** for the payment source Invoiced is going to help you send a subscription signup request to your customer.
+By selecting **Add later** for the payment source Invoiced is going to help you send a subscription onboarding request to your customer.
 When subscribing your customer will be able to securely connect a payment source.

 Now you can go ahead and click **Create** to finish creating your customer.